-In a parsimonious reduction (Papadimitriou, 1994), only a single oracle call is needed, and the output of the reduction is just the output of the oracle.
-This is the #P analog of polynomial-time many-one reductions.
+In a "parsimonious reduction" (Papadimitriou, 1994), only a single oracle call is needed, and the output of the reduction is just the output of the oracle.
+This is the #P analogue of polynomial-time many-one reductions.
 Unlike the situation for NP-complete, it is not the case that parsimonious reductions might yield an equivalent definition of #P-complete.
-Some #P reductions are parsimonious, but many are not.
+Some #P reductions are parsimonious, but many aren't.
 For example, the reduction of #SAT to #2-SAT is not parsimonious.

-The #SAT class and its subclasses #k-SAT, which count the number of satisfying assignments of Boolean formulas in conjunctive normal form, are equivalent to computing the partition function of binary factor graphs with all potential entries equal to 0 or 1.
+The #SAT class and its subclasses #k-SAT, which count the number of satisfying assignments of Boolean formulae in conjunctive normal form, are equivalent to computing the partition function of binary factor graphs with all potential entries equal to 0 or 1.
 Factor graphs with larger integer entries can be easily represented as counting the number of solutions of a constraint problem with, for example, extra variables whose range of allowed values is constructed to have a size equal to each of the desired potential entries.
-Factor graphs with rational entries can be modeled by dividing an integer-valued factor graph by a polynomial-time computable denominator, $Z = \tilde{Z}/K$.
-The class of such rational-valued computational problems is named $\#P{\mathbb{Q}}$ by Goldberg and Jerrum (2008).
-The focus of recent work in this area is on the problem of classifying the complexity of #CSP classes, which correspond to the partition function problem for factor graphs whose potentials are not freely chosen but come from a predefined constraint language characterizing the problem class.
-Restricting potentials to a constraint language usually results in "dichotomy theorems" as first obtained by Schaefer, 1978, see Dyer, Goldberg, & Jerrum, 2009; Bulatov & Grohe, 2005).
-The theoretical computer science approach to inference also includes more complex results such as the "holographic reduction" of Valiant (2008), which, for example, allows us to prove that the problem of counting the number of solutions of monotone planar 3CNF formula in which each variable occurs twice is easy if the answer need only be known modulo 7, although the same problem is hard if it must be calculated modulo 2 (Valiant, 2006).
+Factor graphs with rational entries can be modeled by dividing an integer valued factor graph by a polynomial-time computable denominator, i.e. Z = Z/K. The class of such rational-valued computational problems is named $\#P{\mathbb{Q}}$ by Goldberg and Jerrum (2008).
+The focus of recent work in this area is on the problem of classifying the complexity of #CSP classes, which correspond to the partition function problem for factor graphs whose potentials are not freely chosen but come from a predefined "constraint language" characterizing the problem class.
+Restricting potentials to a constraint language usually results in "dichotomy theorems" as first obtained by Schaefer (1978), see Dyer et al. (2009); Bulatov and Grohe (2005).
+The theoretical computer science approach to inference also includes more complex results such as the "holographic reduction" of Valiant (2008) which for example allows us to prove that the problem of counting the number of solutions of monotone planar 3CNF formula in which each variable occurs twice is easy if the answer need only be known modulo 7, although the same problem is hard if it must be calculated modulo 2 (Valiant, 2006).

-5The class #P-complete is defined to include problems $y \in #P$ such that any problem in #P can be solved in polynomial time using an integer-output TM with an oracle for y.
-Or, equivalently, $#P \subseteq FP^y$ (FP being the class of functions computed by a TM in polynomial time).
+&lt;sup>5The class #P-complete is defined to include problems $y \in \#P$ such that any problem in #P can be solved in polynomial time using an integer-output TM with an oracle for y, or equivalently, $\#P \subseteq FP^y$ (FP being the class of functions computed by a TM in polynomial time).

 These results make use of chains of reductions, often obtained through a creative use of integer arithmetic.
 Many of them are not obviously relevant to machine learning applications of inference.
-As an example, a number of #CSP results must employ reductions that implement variable conditioning in #CSP problems whose constraint language might lack delta functions.
-Such a reduction appears in Dyer et al. (2009): when generalized to real numbers, it is not continuous, and it multiplies the complexity of inference by at least the factorial of the size of the variable domain.
-It is hard to see how this could be applicable to practical machine learning algorithms, for which variable conditioning is generally implemented as a trivial operation.
+As an example, a number of #CSP results must employ reductions which implement variable conditioning in #CSP problems whose constraint language might lack delta functions.
+Such a reduction appears in Dyer et al. (2009): when generalized to real numbers, it is not continuous; and it multiplies the complexity of inference by at least the factorial of the size of the variable domain.
+It is hard to see how this could be useful in practical machine learning algorithms, for which variable conditioning is generally implemented as a trivial operation.

-In spite of these differences of approach, we were able to fruitfully adapt what has become a standard technique from theoretical computer science, based on polynomial interpolation, which first appeared in Valiant (1979b).
-We use it to construct a reduction that is both continuous and not overly expensive (see section 3.6), for a case where our more intuitive simple reduction fails to apply.
+In spite of these differences of approach, we were able to fruitfully adapt what has become a standard technique from theoretical computer science, based on polynomial interpolation, which first appeared in (Valiant, 1979b).
+We use it to construct a reduction which is both continuous and not overly expensive (see section 3.6), for a case where our more intuitive "simple reduction" fails to apply.